weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ## Next

-You can choose your own direction from here.
+You can choose your direction from here.
 For example, you can:

 - Learn more about how to do things in [Tutorials](../tutorials/index.md), like [build schemas](../tutorials/schema.md), [import data](../tutorials/import.md), [query data](../tutorials/query.md) and more.
 - Read about important [concepts/theory about Weaviate](../concepts/index.md)